Skip to main content

 • Improving Infrastructure: Adding sidewalks, crosswalks, and bike lanes to make routes safer.

-• Fostering Community Collaboration: Encouraging local governments, schools, and families to work together to identify and solve safety concerns.
+• Fostering Collaboration: Encouraging local governments, schools, and families to work together to identify and solve safety concerns.

 • Educating Communities: Teaching students and families about pedestrian safety and the importance of active transportation.